-Dear 15-year old Adrianna,
+Dear 15-year-old Adrianna,

 You still don’t know me, but I know you very well.
-We’re only 10 years apart.
-I decided to write to you because as our 25th birthday was approaching, I found myself reflecting a little more often than usual about what I’ve learned during these past few years.
-I know how hard it is for you to take someone’s advice (even if it’s coming from yourself), but I only wish that when you read this letter you take the best out of it, and even though there’s still a lot more for us to accomplish in this life, I hope that you’re proud of the person that you've grown up to be, because I’m extremely proud of the woman I've become.
+I decided to write to you because as our 25th birthday approaches, I've found myself reflecting on what I’ve learned during these past few years.
+I know how hard it is for you to take someone’s advice (even if it’s coming from yourself) but just take the best out of this letter.
+Even though there’s still a lot more left for us to accomplish, I hope you’re proud of the person you've grown up to be because I’m extremely proud of the woman I've become.

-Now, and for starters, stop trying to fit in.
-You are unique and amazing just the way you are and I truly want for you to see that.
-I know that it can be difficult sometimes and I know how much you want to “belong”, but honey – there’s a world out there that’s waiting for you and you never belonged in that small bubble in the first place.
-With time you’ll realize that all that petty high school nonsense means nothing; it is a complete waste of your time, trust me.
-By age 21 you’ll live in Spain for several months to do a study abroad.
-You’ll meet tons of people, travel like it’s nobody’s business and it will be the experience of a lifetime.
-By age 23 you’ll be moving and starting a new life in New York City (yes, dreams do come true when you work really hard for them), so what you’ll be facing in high school and college doesn’t even compare to what lies ahead of you!
+First of all, stop trying to fit in.
+You are unique and amazing just the way you are, and I want for you to see this.
+I know how much you want to “belong”, but honey – there’s a world out there waiting for you to just be yourself and be happy while you're at it!
+With time, you’ll realize all that petty high school nonsense means nothing; it's a waste of your time.
+By age 21 you’ll live in Spain for several months for a study abroad program.
+You’ll meet tons of people, travel like it’s nobody’s business, and it will be the experience of a lifetime!
+By age 23, you’ll move out of Puerto Rico and start a new life in New York City (yes, dreams do come true when you work really hard for them), so what you’ll be facing in high school and college doesn’t even compare to what lies ahead for you!
 Just focus on doing what makes you happy.

-Correspondingly, know yourself, be yourself, love yourself and forgive yourself.
+Correspondingly, know yourself, be yourself, love yourself, and forgive yourself.
 If you’re feeling lost, seek within, the answer is always there.
 Never apologize for being you, for always giving it your all, because that’s what makes you special.
-Love your strengths as much as your weaknesses and forgive yourself for not meeting your expectations at times, because you are not perfect.
+Love your strengths as much as your weaknesses, and forgive yourself for not meeting your expectations at times, because you are not perfect.
 Nobody is.
 Those who truly care about you will accept you for who you are, flaws and everything.

 With all my love,